ElevatedDev/Frequency/README.md

 handled in a different thread using an executor.
 The actual alerts/violations are handled via a list, to allow us to clear old alerts every 9000ms.

 ## Working on Frequency
 Here we will lay out all the important information you need to know getting setup to work on Frequency.
+Always be sure to follow the structure of the project.
+We want everything to remain as readable and clean as possible so there's no future confusion or any conflicts.

 ### Getting Setup
 1) Fork Frequency